-9.22 To support the health and quality of life of the community, it is important to ensure noise-sensitive developments are located away from existing sources of significant noise and that potentially noisy developments are located in areas where noise or vibrations will not give rise to adverse impacts on surrounding occupiers or the environment, or where impacts can be minimised and mitigated.
+To support the health and quality of life of the community, it is important to ensure noise-sensitive developments are located away from existing sources of significant noise and that potentially noisy developments are located in areas where noise or vibrations will not give rise to adverse impacts on surrounding occupiers or the environment, or where impacts can be minimised and mitigated.

-9.23 In considering noise and vibration impacts, the Council will have regard to the National Planning Practice Guidance and Explanatory Note of the Noise Policy Statement for England.
+In considering noise and vibration impacts, the Council will have regard to the National Planning Practice Guidance and Explanatory Note of the Noise Policy Statement for England.

-9.24 Where proposals may create or be subject to noise and/or vibration, applications will need to be supported by a noise and vibration assessment to consider impacts and any resulting requirement for mitigation.
-The scheme should aim to design out the exposure of noise-sensitive receptors to strategic traffic, using either or a combination of a landscape buffer and acoustic bund designed to shield the settlement from motorway noise.
+Where proposals may create or be subject to noise and/or vibration, applications will need to be supported by a noise and vibration assessment to consider impacts and any resulting requirement for mitigation.

-9.25 Necessary mitigation measures will need to be implemented and maintained in the long term and will be secured by condition.
+Necessary mitigation measures will need to be implemented and maintained in the long term and will be secured by condition.